ogil109/foundernest_test/README.md

 # Usage

-## Add the API-TOKEN modifying docker-compose.yml
+## IMPORTANT: Add the API-TOKEN modifying docker-compose.yml
 - Will set API-TOKEN as env variable to use it as header in the request to the endpoint.

 ## Execute: